About the Project

 This will bring together scholars from the humanities, social sciences, and natural sciences, for a groundbreaking re-engagment with the encyclical's teaching in light of recent medical, social, cultural, and demographic realities, both within and beyond the global Catholic Church.

-The project is jointly led by Dr Catherine Ruth Pakaluk (Director, Stein Center for Social Research, Ave Maria University, USA), Dr Brett Salkeld (Archdiocesan Theologian, Diocese of Regina, Canada), and Dr Stephen Bullivant (Director, Benedict XVI Centre).
+The project is jointly led by Dr Catherine Ruth Pakaluk (Director, Stein Center for Social Research, Ave Maria University, USA), Dr Brett Salkeld (Archdiocesan Theologian, Diocese of Regina, Canada), and Prof Stephen Bullivant (Director, Benedict XVI Centre).

 The inaugural event of the project is the 'Re-Engaging Humanae Vitae' conference, held at Ave Maria University, Florida, in February 2016.